stefanheule/graphite/README.md

 There are many possible causes:

-- Make sure weather is turned on in the settings.
 - Ensure that your phone is connected to the internet.
-- Make sure the color for the weather information is different from the background color.
 - If you use darksky.net or wunderground.com as a weather source, make sure the API key is correct.
 - If you use a custom location, make sure it is a valid location.
+- Make sure the color for the complication is different from the background color.

 **What does it mean when the degree sign is missing for the weather?**

 In this case, the last attempt to update the weather failed.
 This can be for any number of reasons (see above).
-Obsidian will keep displaying the previous weather information until it expires.
+Redshift will keep displaying the previous weather information until it expires.

 ## Changelog